vaubarth/anypath/README.rst

 Persistance
 ^^^^^^^^^^^
 The example so far was useful if you are only interested in the content of a fetched resource.
-They are created in a temporary folder, where you can work with them, and are deletetd afterwards.
+They are created in a temporary folder, where you can work with them, and are deleted afterwards.
 Sometimes however you may want to persist the remote resource outside of a temporary location.

 .. code-block:: python